 A sandy beach in a completely landlocked country?
 Whilst we wouldn’t suggest Laos for those looking for a more traditional sun and sand holiday, there are few better places than Si Phan Don (also known as the 4000 Islands) to relax at the end of a Laos escapade.
 These islands are dotted throughout a lush river delta, home to rural hamlets and incredible microhabitats for birds and wildlife.
 The occasional small sandy beaches are ripe for leisurely exploration, and easily reached by boat, on foot or by bicycle.
 En route to or from this tranquil region, visit the evocative pre-Angkor ruins of UNESCO-listed Wat Phou, one of South-East Asia’s more dramatically situated temple sites, or explore the Bolaven Plateau, a picturesque bubble of intersecting rivers, steep waterfalls and tumbling hills.
 Navigate these routes away from the well-trodden trail from the passenger seat of a 1960’s-era Army jeep.

-Nestled peacefully on a remote corner of northern Laos, the small village of Muang La is one of those places that you’ll always want to stay an extra day… This journey honours slow travel at its best, balancing time in Laos’ main cities with a relaxed stay in Muang La.
+Covering a remote corner of northern Laos, the Oudomxay region is one of those places that you’ll always want to stay an extra day… This journey honours slow travel at its best, balancing time in Laos’ main cities with a relaxed stay in the forest.